ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

    - Branding
    - Privacy Settings
    - Membership & Permissions
-4. Apply to YouTube Live (and wait 24 hours)
+3. Apply to YouTube Live (and wait 24 hours)
+4. How to set up YouTube Live
+5. How to get your Stream Key
+6. How to set up Larix (iPhone & Android)

 Once your YouTube Live account is ready you'll be able to access your RTMP stream key and update the Larix app to broadcast to the new URL